gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 The [Model Context Protocol](https://modelcontextprotocol.io/introduction) provides a protocol specification to create servers exposing capabilities and clients consuming them.
 Meanwhile, the Nostr network and Data Vending Machines offer a decentralized way to announce and consume computational services.
 This specification defines how to bridge these protocols, allowing MCP servers to advertise and provide their services through the Nostr network.

-While Nostr DVMs already provide a protocol for computational services over Nostr, and MCP offers a standardized way to expose capabilities and consume them, there hasn't been a standardized way to bridge these protocols.
 This specification aims to:

 1. Enable discovery of MCP servers and their capabilities through the Nostr network
-2. Provide a consistent experience for clients accessing capabilities
+2. Provide a consistent experience for clients accessing capabilities, and servers exposing their capabilities
 3. Maintain compatibility with both protocols while preserving their security models

 By integrating these protocols, DVMCP combines the standardized capability framework of MCP with the decentralized, cryptographically secure messaging of Nostr.
 This integration enables several key advantages: